-The primary objective of the Public Water Supply (PWS) Section is to ensure that water delivered by public water systems is safe for consumption and does not pose a danger to public health.
+The primary objective of the North Carolina Public Water Supply (PWS) Section is to ensure that water delivered by public water systems is safe for consumption and does not pose a danger to public health.
 This is accomplished through compliance oversight of the North Carolina Drinking Water Act and the federal Safe Drinking Water Act, which are represented in the Rules Governing Public Water Systems (Rules) and available online at www.ncwater.org/?page=192.
 A public water system is a water provider that delivers water for human consumption to at least 15 service connections or regularly serves an average of at least 25 individuals daily for at least 60 days of the year.

-The PWS Section accomplishes this objective to serve the public and assist public water systems through a multifaceted approach that includes:
+The PWS Section serves the public and assists public water systems through a multi-faceted approach that includes:

-- Enforcement of compliance water sample monitoring activities and evaluation of analytical results - Review and approval of engineering infrastructure plans and specifications - Comprehensive site visits performed by regional office staff in North Carolina - Award of low-interest rate loans and principal forgiveness loans for infrastructure projects - Development of programs to encourage and support voluntary participation in local drinking water protection activities - Examination and professional certification of water system operators, and - Other initiatives designed to facilitate compliance with the Rules.
+- Enforcement of compliance water sample monitoring activities and evaluation of analytical results - Review and approval of engineering infrastructure plans and specifications - Comprehensive site visits performed by regional office staff - Award of low-interest rate loans and principal forgiveness loans for infrastructure projects - Development of programs to encourage and support voluntary participation in local drinking water protection activities - Examination and professional certification of water system operators - Other initiatives designed to facilitate compliance with the Rules.